Are you interesting in collaboration shootings?Date of publication: 14 Mar 2019

 - Each participant is responsible for his own transport.
-Most often I posses some kind of transport and I can always take someone with me if there is a free room.
-Transport options are always discussed in advance.
+Usually I have some transport and I can always take someone with me.
+But it's better to discuss in advance.

 - The photographer receives a signed release of the model to use the photos for portfolio, printing or commercial purposes.
 This is desirable but not mandatory.
 I personally prefer everything to be signed on paper.

-- The model gets permission to use photos only for her portfolio.
+- The model can use photos only for her portfolio.

 - The photographer selects the best photos, retouches them and sends to the model.
 The number of photos is determined by me personally in the selection of materials in each case.
-Most often it is about 10 photos.
+Usually it is about 10 photos.
 If I like more, I do more.

 - The amount of editing also depends on the photographer.
 I don't give away raw photos.
 The minimum is color management.
 The maximum is complete retouching.
 The level of processing is again determined individually after the selection of photos from each photo shoot.

-- The total time for selecting, retouching and transferring photos to the model can vary from one week to two months.
-The term is discussed separately.
-Most often it is really no more than a few months.
+- The total time for selecting, retouching and transferring photos to the model can vary from one week to a few months.
+The term of processing should be discussed.
+Usually it is less than a few months.
 But, first of all, commercial orders are processed.

 - Theme and wardrobe requirements are discussed before shooting in person, via phone or e-mail.

 - Some photographers provide images only in low resolution (for posting on the Internet), others provide high-quality images for printing.
 If it is important for you to get full-size photos, this ought to be discussed in advance.
-Most often I give both.
+Usually I give both.

 - The photographer may require that all photos posted online contain a watermark (to prevent image theft) and a link to the author.
 Yes.
 Necessarily.
-If you are against, then let us know in advance, otherwise, I will assume that you have been warned.
+If you are against this, then let me know in advance.
+Otherwise, I will assume that you have been warned.